geopython/pywps/CONTRIBUTING.rst

 - Git commits shall include a description of changes
 - Git commits shall include the GitHub issue number (i.e. ``#1234``) in the Git commit log message
-- all enhancements or bug fixes must successfully pass all :ref:`ogc-cite` tests before they are committed
+- all enhancements or bug fixes must successfully pass all `OGC CITE <http://cite.opengeospatial.org>`_ tests before they are committed
-- all enhancements or bug fixes must successfully pass all :ref:`tests` tests before they are committed
+- all enhancements or bug fixes must successfully pass all tests before they are committed
-- enhancements which can be demonstrated from the PyWPS :ref:`tests` should be accompanied by example WPS request XML or KVP
+- enhancements which can be demonstrated from the PyWPS tests should be accompanied by example WPS request XML or KVP

 Coding Guidelines
 ^^^^^^^^^^^^^^^^^

-- PyWPS instead of pywps, pyWPS, Pywps
+- PyWPS instead of pywps, pyWPS, Pywps, PYWPS
 - always code with `PEP 8`_ conventions
-- always run source code through ``pep8`` and `pylint`_, using all pylint defaults except for ``C0111``.
-Use ``autopep`` script for automatic fixing.
+- always run source code through ``flake8``
-- for exceptions which make their way to OGC ``ExceptionReport`` XML, always specify the appropriate ``locator`` and ``code`` parameters
+- for exceptions which make their way to OGC ``ows:ExceptionReport`` XML, always specify the appropriate ``locator`` and ``code`` parameters

 Submitting a Pull Request
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This section will guide you through steps of working on .
+This section will guide you through steps of working on PyWPS.
 This section assumes you have forked PyWPS into your own GitHub repository.

 .. code-block:: bash